 He will walk alongside each of us until we find the answers and overcome our difficulties.
 “Don’t be afraid, for I am with you.
 Don’t be discouraged, for I am your God.
 I will strengthen you and help you.
 I will hold you up with my victorious right hand.”
 Isaiah 41:10

 So I embrace these truths of my faith and look to the grown up ladies, the pale Scandinavian, the dark skin African, the brown skin Mexican and the yellow tone Asian ladies who share my faith to join me.
 Let us prod one another to compassion.
-Let us race to understanding one another and let us recognize in the only eyes that matter, our God, we are truly equal.
+Let us press on toward understanding one another and let us recognize that in the only eyes that matter, our God, we are truly equal.